bigandy/french-scraper/README.md

 - [x] Grab the HTML from an individual page by going to each url with Playwright
 - [ ] from the HTML, grab the pertinent data and store as a .json file

-- [ ] Write test to check whether the data from the convertOneVerbPageHTMLToGetTheData function is accurate versus the input HTML
+- [ ] Write tests to check whether the data from the convertOneVerbPageHTMLToGetTheData function is accurate versus the input HTML

 ### Future